IATI/IATI-Extra-Documentation/en/activity-standard/reference.rst

 | For each element, any rules for usage are declared.

-| Additionally, XML examples are provided for each element, with the relavant markup highlighted.
+| Additionally, XML examples are provided for each element, with the relevant markup highlighted.

 Further information